agarsev/quevedo/NOTES.md

         - [X] In test, optionally output predictions + ground truth to a csv, so better stats can be computed with R by the user.
         - [X] Resume training and recover gracefully from Ctrl+C when training
+        - [ ] Improve train/test set.
+Instead of "set", "slice"/"division", and
+            it's an integer.
+Orthogonal dimension to subsets.
+Slices to include can be chosen somehow, as params or something (think DVC).
+This enables cross-validation while preserving "slice" through extract etc.
     - [ ] Docs

 # -- DOCS --